pragatipratishrutiswain/13-Porfolio-Projects-Features/ESPN Cricket Data Analysis (Web as the Data Source)/Readme.md

 ## Fielding Headers Meaning
 Dis - The total number of dismissals the player has been involved in (catches, stumpings).

-Ct - The number of catches the playter has taken in their career.
+Ct - The number of catches the player has taken in their career.

 St - The number of stumpings made by the player.